abhiTronix/vidgear/docs/gears/videogear/overview.md

 ## Overview

-> VideoGear provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**](../../stabilizer/overview/) class.
+> VideoGear API provides a special internal wrapper around VidGear's exclusive [**Video Stabilizer**](../../stabilizer/overview/) class.

-VideoGear also act as a Common API, that provides an internal access to both [CamGear](../../camgear/overview/) and [PiGear](../../pigear/overview/) APIs and their parameters, with a special [`enablePiCamera`](../params/#enablepicamera) boolean flag.
+VideoGear also acts as a Common Video-Capture API that provides internal access for both [CamGear](../../camgear/overview/) and [PiGear](../../pigear/overview/) APIs and their parameters with an exclusive [`enablePiCamera`](../params/#enablepicamera) boolean flag.

-VideoGear is basically ideal when you need to switch to different video sources without changing your code much.
-Also, it enables easy stabilization for various video-streams _(real-time or not)_  with minimum effort and using way fewer lines of code.
+VideoGear is ideal when you need to switch to different video sources without changing your code much.
+Also, it enables easy stabilization for various video-streams _(real-time or not)_  with minimum effort and writing way fewer lines of code.

 &thinsp;

 !!! tip "Helpful Tips"